tokasravi9000/Full-Stack-E-Commerce-Dashboard-and-CMS-NextJs-13-App/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Project Description

+we will put a special emphasis on the Next.js 13 App Router, which is the latest addition to the Next.js framework.

+The Next.js 13 App Router is a powerful tool that enables you to easily create complex client-side routing in your Next.js applications.
+In this tutorial, we will use the Next.js 13 App Router to build a fully functional E-Commerce with Admin Dashboard with seamless navigation and user experience.

+Throughout this video, we will guide you step-by-step through the process of building a full-stack web application using the latest web development technologies including React, Tailwind, Prisma, MongoDB, and NextAuth.

+This video is perfect for beginner and experienced developers who are looking to learn how to leverage the power of Next.js 13 App Router in their web applications.
+So, grab your coffee and join us on this exciting journey of building the next big thing in 2023 with Next.js 13 App Router!

+## Project Progress
+1. Environment setup (Admin) and Clerk Authentication (Admin)